Grace’s High Falls, Alabama

 Grace’s High Falls in January 2016

-Little River Canyon National Preserve in Alabama’s northeast corner is a really great place to visit for some amazing scenery and a number of waterfalls.
+Little River Canyon National Preserve in Alabama’s northeast corner is a really great place to visit for some amazing scenery and several accessible waterfalls.
 I’ve posted about two already: the main attraction, Little River Falls, and a waterfall further downstream, Martha’s Falls.
 Both of those are on the Little River.

 Grace’s High Falls is seasonal.
-I visited in January 2016 and there was water flowing.
-In the summer, you may not see much water, so this is one that is best viewed in winter or spring.
+I visited in January 2016, and there was water flowing.
+In the summer, you may not see much water, so this is a waterfall best viewed in winter or spring.

 1. The Little River Canyon Rim Parkway is found along AL-176.
 I believe I turned left on AL-176 from AL-35.
 Little River and Martha’s Falls are both nearer AL-35.